-Q We show movies, TV, and other audiovisual content that we have purchased on DVD or Blu-Ray, downloaded or streamed through an online streaming service subscription, or via broadcast, cable or satellite TV.
+Q We show movies, TV, and other audiovisual content via DVD, Blu-Ray, download, stream, over the air broadcast, cable, or satellite TV.
 Do we still need a license to view or show it in public?

 Q Our library already has a public performance license covering major Hollywood studios.
 Why do we need the Umbrella License?

 A Multiple licenses are needed to ensure broad coverage for a variety of rights holders and protect against copyright infringement.
 Under the Umbrella License you’ll find more than 1,000 rights holders, including children’s, independent, television, special interest, international, and Spanish language producers.

 Q We are a nonprofit organization.
 Do we still need a public performance license?

 A Yes.
 The U.S. Copyright Act applies equally to nonprofit and for-profit organizations.

 Q Does the Umbrella License cover outdoor exhibitions at the library?

 A Yes.
 The Umbrella License may be used for unlimited indoor or outdoor exhibitions at your library.
 Please note that any outdoor performances should be limited to patrons and staff only.